shubhamagarwal269/CSN-212/README.md

 #Assignment-3
 The code "Bellman_Ford.cpp" finds out the minimum path from staring to any vertex in a given directed graph.
 It also detects negative cycles, if any.

+#Assignment-4
+The code "Gift-wrappinp.cpp", "Graham-Scan.cpp" and "Quick_hull.cpp" finds out the points present on the convex hull, if a set of random points in a 2-D plane are given.